 Climate Change: Why we must act now

-Miguel Peters, the Founder & Director of Afrigod has called on Nigerians to act fast in checkmating the growing problem of climate change that is already having a negative effect across the globe, saying that one of the biggest risks to African growth is climate change and that the political debate should be on how to deal with this risk.
-He made this call at theClimate Conference held at the Digital Bridge Institute, Cappa Lagos on Saturday, 5th December 2020.
+Miguel Peters, Director of Afrigod has called on Nigerians to act fast in checkmating the growing problem of climate change that is already having a negative effect across the globe, saying that one of the biggest risks to African growth is climate change and that the political debate should be on how to deal with this risk.
+He made this call at the climate conference held at the Digital Bridge Institute, Cappa Lagos on Saturday, 5th December 2020.

-He mentioned six ways by which climate change can be migitated, one of which is that the people should speak to their legislators to make laws that will reduce carbon emissions and request that polluters should pay for emissions they produce; use renewable energy from wind and solar systems in homes; build houses in ways that will prevent the use of heaters and air-conditioners; practising the principle of responsible consumption; the use of energy saving bulbs with less than 80% energy consumption; vehicles and industrial machines that are powered by electric energy.
+He mentioned six ways by which climate change can be migitated, one of which is that the people should speak to their legislators to make laws that will reduce carbon emissions and request that polluters should pay for emissions they produce; use renewable energy from wind and solar systems in homes; build houses in ways that will prevent the use of heaters and air-conditioners; practising the principle of responsible consumption; the use of energy-saving bulbs with less than 80% energy consumption; vehicles and industrial machines that are powered by electric energy.

 Ingmar Rentzhog, Founder & CEO of We Don’t Have Time said why the world was doing everything possible to overcome the threat of the current pandemic, we cannot lose sight of even the bigger crisis facing our planet and its people.
 When the global economy restarts, it must do so with a clear and urgent direction through a low carbon future.

 Another online facilitator, Robert Falck, CEO of Einride, called on governments across the globe to support industries financially that will transit from old fossil technology to new sustainable technology.
 Bertrand Piccard, Explorer, Solar Impulse, Medical Doctor & Global Influencer, spoke about his 1000 solutions to climate change.
-He called for modernisation of the laws as he believed that there are obstacles on the ways of reducing climate change saying that presently there are no laws compelling industries to change from the use of vehicles or machines powered by fossil fuels to clean energy.
+He called for the modernisation of the laws as he believed that there are obstacles in the ways of reducing climate change saying that presently there are no laws compelling industries to change from the use of vehicles or machines powered by fossil fuels to clean energy.
 He added that until that was done industry players might not be willing to make this change.

-Written & published by Prime Health News Magazine.
+Published by Prime Health News Magazine.

-Photos from the ‘We Dont Have Time’ Climate Conference organised by Afrigod in Lagos, Nigeria.
+Photos from the ‘We Don't Have Time’ Climate Conference organised by Afrigod in Lagos, Nigeria.